Shimano Dura-Ace, SRAM Red AXS and Campagnolo Super Record Wireless are the flagship road bike groupsets from the three biggest manufacturers.

 As with Shimano, Campagnolo now has two shifter buttons on each brake lever.
 Shimano mounts its shifters one behind the other, while Campag’s are above and below each other.

-The functionality of these can be custom-programmed.
+Campagnolo’s My Campy 3.0 app allows the functionality of these to be custom-programmed.

 Shimano’s older 11-speed Di2 shift buttons could be difficult to differentiate, particularly when wearing winter gloves.
 It’s gone some way to addressing this with its 12-speed shifters though, with the two shift buttons more widely separated and the forward shifter raised relative to the rear one.
 Shimano also integrates auxiliary buttons into the top of the hoods of its Dura-Ace shifters.

-Front changes are also straightforward – you operate both shift levers together to move between chainrings.
+Front changes are also straightforward.
+You operate both shift levers together to move between chainrings.

 Campagnolo and SRAM's wireless design vs Shimano's semi-wireless approach